AndrewValentini/website/README.md

-# website
+# andrewvalentini.github.io

-This is a website that is being built out of the Carthage College physics portfolio sequence.
-It will likley be finished by late 2024.
+This is a website that showcases my research experience and projects.
+The first satisfactory draft was completed on 12/19/23.
+A fully-finished version should be expected by 12/24 in anticipation of Carthage College's physics portfolio senior presentations.